 The TOEFL/IELTS test requirement is waived only if you meet one of the following criteria:

 - You are a native English speaker.

-- You attended a four-year undergraduate program in the United States, United Kingdom, Ireland, Canada, Australia or New Zealand and are a graduate of that program.
+- You attended all years of an undergraduate program conducted solely in English, and are a graduate of that program.

 Please do not contact the PhD Program regarding waivers, as none will be discussed.
 If, upon review, the faculty are interested in your application with a missing required TOEFL or IELTS score, we may contact you at that time to request a score.

 We require unofficial copies of transcripts for each college or university you have attended, even if no degree was awarded.
 If these transcripts are in a language other than English, we also require a copy of a certified translation.
 In addition, you will be asked to list the five most relevant courses you have taken.

 We require three letters of recommendation.
 Academic letters are preferred, especially those providing evidence of research potential.
 We allow for an optional fourth recommendation, but no more than four recommendations are allowed.